 In Year 4/5 we work hard, challenge ourselves and learn from each other.
-We have an exciting year ahead with topics involving Pharaohs, Vikings, the science of digestion and creepy crawly beasts!
+We have an exciting year ahead with topics involving Mining, Tudors, Potions, Oceans and Allotments.

 The adults working with us this year are Mrs Vernon, Mrs Heaton, Mrs Guest, Miss Spencer and Mrs Underwood

 Homework: Homework will be given out every Thursday.
 It should be returned the following Tuesday.
 Every week, there will be spelling activities to complete and times tables in which your child will be tested on.

 Reading: Children need to bring reading books into school every day.
 Please encourage your child to read at home as often as possible!
 Your child should practice reading every day at home for approximately 15 minutes.
 Your child has been given a reading diary for them to record their reads in.
 If they have read to a grown up and they sign it 3 times a week they will earn a dojo point.

 Fridays: On Fridays Mrs Heaton will be teaching the Busy Bee class.
 She will cover Big Friday Write, formal written methods in maths, R.E and SEAL.

 Striving to achieve the most we can.
 Throughout the year, we provide an exciting curriculum involving topics with a musical, historical, scientific and geographical foci which enables pupils to develop key reading, writing and mathematical skills as well as promoting a love of learning and developing key learning skills including problem solving, self-awareness and social skills, managing feelings, empathy, reasoning and creative thinking.